Joseph W. Martin Jr.: Career

 Martin served in the Massachusetts House of Representatives (1912–1914), Massachusetts Senate (1914–1917) and the United States House of Representatives (1925–1967).
 He was a presidential elector in 1920.

 Martin was the Chairman of the Republican National Committee from 1940 to 1942, having been recruited to that position by presidential nominee Wendell Willkie, whose nomination came as a complete surprise to political pro Martin.
 During the New Deal, he stood out as a major opponent of Franklin D. Roosevelt's policies and opposed his internationalist outlook on foreign affairs.
 However, he supported a few New Deal measures, such as the establishment of the minimum wage.

 During the 1940 presidential campaign, Martin achieved a measure of notoriety as one-third of President Roosevelt's famous denunciation of "Martin, Barton and Fish."
 The other two were fellow GOP House members Bruce Fairchild Barton and Hamilton Fish III.

 Martin won re-election in 1946 against the social justice activist Martha Sharp.
 During his campaign, he called the 41-year-old woman a "little girl".

 After 1952, Martin joined the moderate wing of the Republican Party and supported Dwight D. Eisenhower's internationalist outlook (through support of foreign aid), endorsed federal aid for school construction, and backed Lyndon B. Johnson's Economic Opportunity Act of 1964.

-He entered Congress when Massachusetts was a historically Republican state.
-As Democrats gained overwhelming strength over the years, Martin managed to hold on to his House seat despite ongoing redistricting.
-In his autobiography, Martin explains:

 In 1960, McGraw-Hill published My First Fifty Years in Politics, by Joe Martin as told to Robert J. Donovan, a lively and detailed account of Martin's role in American politics over half-a-century.
 Martin was the longtime publisher of The Evening Chronicle newspaper in North Attleborough.
 After his death it merged with a nearby rival and became The Sun Chronicle newspaper.